Daltrey illness forces The Who to postpone North American tour

 Guitarist Pete Townshend said all shows would be rescheduled for the spring of 2016.

-Townshend and Daltrey are the survivors of the original line-up following the deaths of drummer Keith Moon and bass guitarist John Entwistle.
+Townshend and Daltrey are the sole survivors of the original line-up following the deaths of drummer Keith Moon and bass guitarist John Entwistle.
 The Who had its first big hit in 1965 with “I Can’t Explain.”
+(Reporting by Jill Serjeant; Editing by Eric Walsh)